alisqi/babel-plugin-add-contenthash-to-imports/README.md

 This is intended for use in multipage web applications (more on that later), so it only works with _relative_ module names (e.g., `./foo.js` or `../bar/baz.js`) _with_ `.js` extension.
 Feel free to adjust to your needs, obviously.

+The content hash is simply the first 8 characters of the file's md5.

 ## Why?
 Now that browsers support `import` natively, web developers can use it _without_ transpilers or bundlers (like webpack).